Skip to Content

 Address: Piazza del Mercato Centrale, Via dell’Ariento, 50123 Firenze

-Just outside of the Basilica di San Lorenzo is a bustling daily market that tourists flock to for its vast array of goods and wares.
+Just outside the Basilica di San Lorenzo is a daily market that tourists flock to for its vast array of goods and wares.
 The market is best known for its handcrafted leather products.

-27. Take a day trip to Cinque Terre
+28. Take a day trip to Cinque Terre

 Address: Province of La Spezia, Italy

-If you’re looking for more day trips from Florence, add the UNESCO World Heritage Site of Cinque Terre to your list.
-It’s a great way to escape the city life and explore a national park filled with hiking opportunities, scenic towns, and excellent food.
-Cinque Terre is known for being the 5 towns on the hills of the Ligurian Sea coastline, each town offers incredible views and unique architecture.
+If you’re looking for day trip ideas from Florence, add the UNESCO World Heritage Site of Cinque Terre to your list.
+It’s a great way to escape city life and explore a national park filled with hiking opportunities, scenic towns, and excellent food.

-To get there, consider taking a private tour to make your day trip efficient.
-Alternatively, you can take the train from the main Florence train station to get there.
-It’s about 2.5 hours via car or train, so you’ll need. to plan a full day in your itinerary.
-It’s totally worth it though, and the hiking will give you enough exercise that you’ll be excited to relax on a car or train ride back to Florence.
+To plan a full day in your itinerary.
+It’s worth it, though, and the hiking will give you enough exercise that you’ll be excited to relax on a car or train ride back to Florence.

-What is Florence, Italy known for?
+What is Florence, Italy, known for?

-Florence is known as being one of the best examples of art, architecture, and culture from the Renaissance period, making it one of the most stunning cities in the entire world.
-The city is filled with examples of this by way of the Duomo, the Uffizi Gallery, the Ponte Vecchio, and it’s vast number of other incredible basilicas and squares.
-The city was once home to some of the most iconic artists in world history, including Michelangelo, Donatello, Leonardo Di Vinci, Andrea del Verocchio, and many others.
+Florence is one of the best examples of art, architecture, and culture from the Renaissance period, making it one of the most stunning cities in the world.
+The city is filled with examples of this through the Duomo, the Uffizi Gallery, the Ponte Vecchio, and its vast number of other incredible basilicas and squares.

 Related Resources